 From the design phase of your industrial project, our experts will help you define your needs as accurately as possible.
-From choosing the actuator and its associated sensors to designing the power bridge and control law, LACROIX Electronics offers its customers a full range of services combining methodology and advice to ensure the motor control of your product.
+From choosing the actuator and its associated sensors to designing the power bridge and control law, the Electronics activity of LACROIX offers its customers a full range of services combining methodology and advice to ensure the motor control of your product.

-LACROIX Electronics is proficient in all the skills involved in developing a complete chain including the motor, power electronics and software component.
+The Electronics activity of LACROIX is proficient in all the skills involved in developing a complete chain including the motor, power electronics and software component.